bobrocke/My-Blog-Hugo/content/post/moving-to-dxo-photolab-9.md

 ---
 title: Moving to DxO PhotoLab 9
 date: 2025-09-10
-lastmod:
+lastmod: 2025-09-26
 summary:
 description:
-draft: true
+draft: false
 categories: [Photography Software]
 tags: [PhotoLab]
 ---

-Although many prefer using PhotoLab as the central hub of their photography workflow, with separate applications for DAM and printing, I'm looking for an all-in-one solution with tight integration and a uniform interface.
+Although many prefer using PhotoLab as the central hub of their photography workflow, using separate applications for DAM and printing, I'm looking for an all-in-one solution with tight integration and a uniform interface.
 PhotoLab 9 seems (after a several days with the trial) to have hit the sweet spot in capabilities for my needs.

 <!--more-->

 <img src="/images/post-images/lightroom-classic-logo.svg" alt="Lightroom Classic Logo" style="float: left; width: 20%; margin: 1em 1em 1em 0em">

 I’ve used Lightroom for many years and never really objected to Adobe’s subscription plan.
 Still, I wonder if the subscription model makes them less motivated to add and improve features quickly?
-I’ve never really been comfortable with its interface, even after all this time, having come from [Apple's Aperture](https://www.apple.com/welcomescreen/aperture3/).
+I’ve also never really been comfortable with its interface, even after all this time, having come from [Apple's Aperture](https://www.apple.com/welcomescreen/aperture3/).
 Up until now, it has done what I needed to do better than the alternatives.
 The alternatives are getting better and better.

 ## The Key New Features